ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-04-30-spacy-low-resource.md

 There are many frameworks for training a dependency parser,[^3] but we'll use spaCy to do that job.
-We will be using its [config and project system](notebook/2021/11/20/spacy-v3/) to streamline our training.
-You can find the full project in this [Github repository](https://github.com/ljvmiranda921/ud-tagalog-spacy).
+We will be using its [config and project system](https://spacy.io/usage/training) to streamline our training.
+I [personally find the config system to be convenient and easy](/notebook/2021/11/20/spacy-v3/), especially for quick projects like this.
+You can find the full project in [this Github repository](https://github.com/ljvmiranda921/ud-tagalog-spacy).

-spaCy has an opinionated pipeline for training a dependency parser, and much of it hinges from a token-to-vector model composed of an embedding and CNN network.
+spaCy has an opinionated pipeline for training a dependency parser, and much of it hinges from a [token-to-vector model](https://spacy.io/api/tok2vec) composed of an embedding and CNN network.

 <!-- show this image: https://spacy.io/models#design-cnn -->